frodosamoa/frodosamoa/README.md

 # Hello! 👋

-I'm __Andrew Kowalczyk__, a freelance full stack software engineer with 9+ year of experience of building performant, robust, and responsive web applications.
+I'm __Andrew Kowalczyk__, a seasoned full stack software engineer with over 9 years of experience building performant, robust, and responsive web applications.
 Specializing in web development with JavaScript/TypeScript and React.